fragcolor-xyz/crdt-lite/README.md

 ### Conflict Resolution

 - **Fine-Grained:** Operates at the field level for precise conflict management.
-- **Deterministic:** Uses a combination of column version, database version, site ID, and sequence number to resolve conflicts predictably.
+- **Deterministic:** Uses a combination of column version, database version, and node ID to resolve conflicts predictably.

 ### Efficiency

 - **Minimal Storage Overhead:** Stores only the current state without historical data.
 - **Change-Based Operations:** Facilitates efficient incremental updates and synchronization.
+- **Change Compression:** Optimizes change propagation by removing redundant changes.

 ### Scalability

-- **Supports Many Nodes:** Utilizes UUIDs for site IDs to handle a large or unpredictable number of nodes.
+- **Supports Many Nodes:** Utilizes node IDs to handle a large or unpredictable number of nodes.
 - **Optimized for Multiple Fields:** Efficiently manages records with numerous fields.

 ## Limitations